 1400 South Lake Shore Drive (at Roosevelt Road)

 Chicago, IL 60605

-This world-class museum has hands-on exhibits to help kids discover the ancient worlds of dinosaurs (don't miss Sue, the largest T-Rex skeleton ever found), Egyptian mummies, and extinct civilizations.
-Your family will learn about the power of volcanoes, exotic mammals, different types of birds.
-Special Family Adventure Tours can picked up at the Inforamation Desk or downloaded from their web site.There's so much to see here -- don't try to do it all in one day.
+This world-class museum has hands-on exhibits to help kids discover the ancient worlds of dinosaurs (Sue, the largest T-Rex skeleton ever found, is out for restoration until spring 2019) as well as Egyptian mummies, and extinct civilizations.
+Your family will learn about the power of volcanoes, the habitats of exotic mammals, and different types of birds.
+Special Family Adventure Tours can be picked up at the Inforamation Desk or downloaded from their web site.There’s so much to see here — don’t try to do it all in one day.